awsdocs/aws-client-vpn-administrator-guide/doc_source/authentication-authorization.md

 Client VPN provides Active Directory support by integrating with AWS Directory Service\.
 With Active Directory authentication, clients are authenticated against existing Active Directory groups\.
 Using AWS Directory Service, Client VPN can connect to existing Active Directories provisioned in AWS or in your on\-premises network\.
 This allows you to use your existing client authentication infrastructure\.
 If you are using an on\-premises Active Directory, you must configure an Active Directory Connector \(AD Connector\)\.
 You can use one Active Directory server to authenticate the users\.
 For more information about Active Directory integration, see the [AWS Directory Service Administration Guide](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/)\.

+To create a Client VPN endpoint, you must provision a server certificate in AWS Certificate Manager\.
+For more information about creating and provisioning a server certificate, see the steps in [Mutual Authentication](#mutual)\.

 Client VPN supports multi\-factor authentication \(MFA\) when it's enabled for AWS Managed Microsoft AD or AD Connector\.
 If MFA is enabled, clients must enter a user name, password, and MFA code when they connect to a Client VPN endpoint\.
 For more information about enabling MFA, see [Enable Multi\-Factor Authentication for AWS Managed Microsoft AD](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ms_ad_mfa.html) and [Enable Multi\-Factor Authentication for AD Connector](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ad_connector_mfa.html) in the *AWS Directory Service Administration Guide*\.

 ### Mutual Authentication<a name="mutual"></a>